BenjaminLesieux/sudokusolver/README.md

       }.mkString("\n")
     }.mkString("\n" + horizontalSeparator)

-    // Thanks that we can display clearly our grid on the console.
+    // Thanks to that we can clearly display the grid on the console.

     f"$horizontalSeparator$gridString\n$horizontalSeparator"
   }